Flavor Hierarchy from Smooth Confinement: Summary

 \section{Summary}

 We have proposed a new mechanism involving the s-confinement to explain the flavor hierarchy in the Standard Model.
 The s-confinement dynamics is used to drive the \emph{dangerously irrelevant} higher-scaling-dimensional operators at UV to the \emph{marginal} Yukawa-Higgs deformation at IR in our model.
 (In contrast, the s-confinement is used differently in the symmetric mass generation deformation in \cite{RazamatTong2009.05037,Tong:2021phe}.)
 The smallness of the Yukawa coupling in the flavor hierarchy problem is explained as the ratio of the s-confinement and the cutoff scales.
-We propose an explicit supersymmetric model to resolve the flavor hierarchy with the $\mathcal{O}(1)$ coefficients at UV. {The UV Lagrangian is more consistent with Dirac or 't Hooft criteria on the naturalness \cite{tHooft1979Naturalness}.}
+We propose an explicit supersymmetric model to resolve the flavor hierarchy with the $\mathcal{O}(1)$ coefficients at UV. {The UV Lagrangian is more consistent with Dirac or 't Hooft criteria on the naturalness \cite{tHooft1979Naturalness}.} In fact, when the SMG happens, the relative strengths between the Standard Model action $S_{\rm SM}$ and the SMG interaction action $g S_{\rm SMG, int}$ together $ S_{\rm SM} + g\, S_{\rm SMG, int} $ have the dimensionless coupling ratio $g \simeq \mathcal{O}(1)$ of the naturalness order 1 (Also $|\frac{E_{\rm SMG, int}}{E_{\rm SM}}|\sim \mathcal{O}(1)$ for the energy ratios) \cite{Wang2013ytaJW1307.7480,Zeng2202.12355:2022grc}.
+So in fact the SMG types of processes demand Naturalness!